arvind2602/chatgpt/README.md

 Ask :
 ```
-What are the different breeds of dog for small aparment living ?
+What are the different breeds of dog for small apartment living ?
 ```

 ## 2. State Your Intent :